isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/release-info/deploy-xml-on-aemaacs.md

 ## Deployment Via Cloud Manager

 If you are a customer who purchased XML Documentation for AEMaaCS after 03/28/2022 (to be updated), please follow these instructions to add XML Documentation to your AEM as a Cloud Service environment:

+- Login to cloud manager
+- Edit the program for which you want to configure XML Documentation
+- Switch to "Solutions and Add-ons" tab
+- In the "solutions and add-ons" table, click on Assets
+- Select "XML Documentation" and press save

+You have successfully configured your program for automatic provisioning of XML Documentation solution.

+NOTE: To intall DoX on any environment under the integrated program, you must run the pipeline assoicated with the environment.
+No additional configuration is required in your CM git codebase for installing DoX.